E-Sh4rk/EmeraldACE_tuto/hex-writer.md

+*UPDATE: The hexadecimal-writer bad egg has been updated on 2021/09/12 in order to fix an issue when the hexadecimal-writer is used after some other ACE codes.
+Only the codes 1 and 2 have changed.
+You can still use the old version, but be aware that it might write incorrect data when used after some other ACE codes (a save/reset before using the hex-writer solves this issue).*

 **The bad eggs created in this tutorial should not be marked or moved in your party: it could corrupt them.**

 # Hexadecimal-writer bad egg

 The purpose of this tutorial is to create a special bad egg that allows easy writing of hexadecimal data in the PC storage.
-When this bad egg is placed in the last slot of BOX 14, it changes the behavior of ACE codes: instead of considering box names data as ARM binary code, it will interpret the box names text as hexadecimal and write this hexadecimal data in the PC storage (by default, in the slot 29 of BOX 14, but this behavior can be changed with another bad egg).
+When this bad egg is placed in the slot 29 of BOX 14, it changes the behavior of ACE codes: instead of considering box names data as ARM binary code, it will interpret the box names text as hexadecimal and write this hexadecimal data in the PC storage (by default, in the slot 28 of BOX 14, but this behavior will be changed by the crafting table).

 As there are 14 boxes, each box name is 8 characters long and a byte is described by 2 hexadecimal digits, you can write up to
 `14*8/2=56` bytes with one ACE execution.